MonoDetour/MonoDetour/packaging/MonoDetour.BepInEx.6/README.md

 # MonoDetour BepInEx 6

+This plugin provides:

+- BepInEx logger integration for MonoDetour
+- HarmonyX interop for MonoDetour
-This plugin provides BepInEx logger integration for MonoDetour and as a side effect causes MonoDetour to initialize early.
+- Initializes MonoDetour early as a side effect

 MonoDetour initializing early means that everyone after will get the following: